freezy/VisualPinball.Engine/VisualPinball.Unity/VisualPinball.Unity/Physics/README.md

   result in a rectangle parallel and orthogonal to the playfield, which wouldn't be desired.
 - But more on that problem later.
-What's important is that for transformations *supported by the VPX physics code*, we have a method that allows to transform
-  each collider, based on a matrix.
+What's important is that for transformations *supported by the VPX physics code*, we have a method that allows to transform each collider, based on a matrix.
-- Additionally, colliders are instantiated without a transformation matrix.
-That means
-  by default, they are placed at the origin and have no rotation or scale.
+- Additionally, colliders are always instantiated without any transformation.
+That means by default, they are placed at the origin and have no rotation or scale.
 - Finally, each collider gets a `TransformAABBs(float4x4)` method that only transforms the collider's axis-aligned bounding boxes.